 Here are the top eight reasons that may explain why your flow has suddenly become low.

 1. You’re Pregnant

 Most women stop getting their period once they conceive, but some continue to experience bleeding.
 So it’s not true that your menstrual cycle stops when you get pregnant.
 It may be true for most but for some it’s not.

-Unusually light period or spotting could also signify an ectopic pregnancy, when an egg is implanted somewhere else other than the uterus.
+Ectopic pregnancy-Unusually light period or spotting could also signify an ectopic pregnancy.
+This is when an egg is implanted somewhere else other than the uterus.
 This condition can be very dangerous.
-When you are in doubt, just get a pregnancy test.
+It can result in heavy bleeding while pregnant as well.
+When you are in doubt, speak to a doctor.

 2. Too Much Weight Loss or Weight Gain

 The hormonal changes that signal your body during your menstrual cycle come from signals between your ovaries and your brain.
 If you do not become pregnant shortly after ovulation, these changes will signal your body to begin to shed the lining of your uterus through your cervix and vagina, which is commonly known as your period.

 Any major changes in the body during the cycle can cause an interruption in these signals and your body will not ovulate.

 How major changes in weight affect the menstrual cycle depends on your starting weight.
 If you began at a healthy weight and then gained or lost a large amount of weight you could see a light or absent cycle.
 If you are moving from being overweight or underweight towards a healthy weight you may see your cycle return.